andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ```

 We'd likely want to stack up our `alter table` immediately after.
 I didn't end up needing to do this.

+## Downsides of uuid v7
+Since uuid v7 values use a timestamp in their first bits, this timestamp can be easily decoded.
+This can be viewed as "leaking" or exposing the creation time, where v4 does not have this property.

 ## Wrap Up
 We found some significant execution time reductions after switching to `uuidv7()` primary keys when replacing v1 and v4 values.